-- 3. The price for a package of services must not be lower than the lesser of: - (a) The sum of the price floors for each of the services contained in the backage; or - (b) The sum of the prices of the basic network services, as set forth in the tariffs of the electing carrier, and the price floors for each of the other services contained in the package. - 4.
+- 3. The price for a package of services must not be lower than the lesser of: - (a) The sum of the price floors for each of the services contained in the package; or - (b) The sum of the prices of the basic network services, as set forth in the tariffs of the electing carrier, and the price floors for each of the other services contained in the package. - 4.
 The commission shall not specify a maximum rate for a package of services. - 5.
-Each of the services included in a package pursuant to paragraph (b) of subsection 1 must be made available on an individual basis. - Sec.
-62. NRS 704.68972 is hereby amended to read as follows: - 704.68972 1.
+Each of the services included in a package pursuant to paragraph (b) of subsection 1 must be made available on an individual basis.

+704.68972 1.
 An electing carrier may introduce new services upon 30-days' notice to the commission in writing.
-The notice must include a description in reasonable detail of: - (a) The characteristics of each new service;
+The notice must include a description in reasonable detail of:

-- (b) The terms and conditions applicable to each new service; - (c) The nature of any limitations on the duration or geographical availability of each new service; - (d) The price or prices of each new service; and - (e) A certificate that provides that the electing carrier has prepared a cost study of the price floor to support the price or prices for each new service and that, on and after the date on which the notice is filed with the commission, any affected person may, upon request, inspect and copy the cost study, subject to reasonable terms and conditions of any applicable confidentiality and nondisclosure agreement. - 2.
+- (a) The characteristics of each new service; - (b) The terms and conditions applicable to each new service; - (c) The nature of any limitations on the duration or geographical availability of each new service; - (d) The price or prices of each new service; and - (e) A certificate that provides that the electing carrier has prepared a cost study of the price floor to support the price or prices for each new service and that, on and after the date on which the notice is filed with the commission, any affected person may, upon request, inspect and copy the cost study, subject to reasonable terms and conditions of any applicable confidentiality and nondisclosure agreement. - 2.
 Each new service is subject to the conditions set forth in NRS 704.68964. - 3.
 Each new service is exempt from the provisions of NRS 704.100 and 704.110 and the regulations of the commission relating thereto. - 4.
 Unless otherwise classified by the commission as a competitive service pursuant to its regulations, a new service must be classified as a discretionary service for which the commission shall not specify a maximum rate.
-The electing carrier shall set the price of the new service above the price floor of the service. - 5.
-As used in this section, a "new service" means a telecommunication service: - (a) That provides a function, feature or capability which is materially different from any service or services previously offered by the carrier; or
+The electing carrier shall set the price of the new service above the price floor of the service.